Millennium Challenge Corporation: Leadership

-The first CEO of the Millennium Challenge Corporation was Paul Applegarth, a finance manager with experience in emerging markets.
+The first CEO of the Millennium Challenge Corporation was Paul V. Applegarth, a finance manager with experience in emerging markets.
 Applegarth was followed by John Danilovich, a business executive who had served as the U.S. Ambassador to Costa Rica from 2001 to 2004 and then U.S. Ambassador to Brazil.
 On November 20, 2009, Daniel W. Yohannes, an Ethiopian-born American business person, was confirmed by the Senate as the CEO.
 He was appointed in May 2014 as US Ambassador to the OECD and succeeded by Dana Hyde who was CEO through January 2017.
-Sean Cairncross was confirmed as CEO under the Trump administration in June 2019 after four acting CEOs.In January 2021 Mahmoud Bah became Millennium Challenge Corporation Acting CEO.
+Sean Cairncross was confirmed as CEO under the Trump administration in June 2019 after four acting CEOs.
+In January 2021 Mahmoud Bah became Millennium Challenge Corporation Acting CEO.
 On February 16, 2022, Alice P. Albright was sworn in as CEO.

-The MCC Board is composed of its CEO, the U.S. Secretary of State (board chair), the Secretary of Treasury (vice chair), the administrator of USAID, the U.S. Trade Representative, and other private-sector or development-related officials.
+Board of directors

+The board of directors is composed of nine members, four appointed by the president of the United States with the consent of the United States Senate and five ex officio members.
+The five ex officio members are the U.S. secretary of state, the secretary of the treasury, the administrator of the United States Agency for International Development, the CEO of the MCC, and the U.S. trade representative.
+Of the four appointed members, one each shall be appointed from lists of individuals with relevant international experience submitted by the minority and majority leaders of the House of Representatives and Senate, respectively.
+These four each serve initial terms of three years, and may be reappointed to one additional term of two years.
+They may continue to serve after the expiration of each of their terms of office until a successor has been confirmed, for a maximum of one year.

+The secretary of state serves as the chairperson of the board.
+A majority of the members of the board constitutes a quorum, which must include at least one of the four appointed members.